Skip to main content

 The Local Plan was submitted on 1 November 2021, along with all supporting documents, to the Secretary of State for independent examination.
 The Local Plan remains subject to this examination stage.

-Further information is available on the Examination of the Local Plan page of the website.
+Further information, including details of the upcoming Stage 3 Local Plan examination hearings, is available on the Examination of the Local Plan page of the website.

-The process and overall timetable for the Local Plan, as well as for other planning documents, is contained in the council’s latest Local Development Scheme (December 2023).
+The process and overall timetable for the Local Plan, as well as for other planning documents, is contained in the council’s latest Local Development Scheme.

 When finally adopted, the new Local Plan will replace the existing 2006 Local Plan, the Core Strategy (2010) and the Site Allocations Local Plan (2016).